AlexaCRM/alexacrm.github.io/wpcrm/twig.md

 title: Twig Templates
 ---

+**Twig templates** give you a powerful tool to create a custom experience for your users.

+With [Twig](http://twig.sensiolabs.org/), a flexible, fast, and secure template engine, implemented in **Dynamics 365 Integration** you can display CRM data in WordPress using CRM views, FetchXML queries, as well as sending data back to CRM via forms.

+Twig syntax is explained in [Twig documentation](http://twig.sensiolabs.org/doc/2.x/templates.html).

+## Features

+- *entity binding* -- bind any entity to a page and display relevant record data
+- *user binding* -- access record data of the the current [CRM identity](/wpcrm/authentication/)
+- *views* -- render CRM views in WordPress, with customizable templates
+- *inline FetchXML queries* -- query CRM data and render it in WordPress
+- *forms* -- render CRM forms in WordPress, capture submissions and send data back to CRM
+- *access any record by ID*
+- *extensibility* -- add new tags, functions and filters to the engine with WordPress actions and filters

+## Deprecated shortcode

 {% include wpcrm_premium.html %}

 **Twig templates** give you a powerful tool to create a custom experience for your users.